DiegoCostas97/CherScintCharacterization/README.md

 # CherScintCharacterization

 The code performs an early Cherenkov and Scintillation light analysis for a WCSim simulation output file.
+Note that this code processes an `.npz` file produced by the [WatChMal DataTools](https://github.com/WatChMaL/DataTools).

 - first.py
 This file has all the needed functions for the analysis.